maxlou188/MemeGenerator/README.md

+# Meme Generator 9000
-Just some React practice from tutorial
+Just some React practice from tutorial.